Late payment is a worry for any business. Here are a few practical pointers.

 - Small businesses dealing with larger ones or public entities

-If this is the case payment should be covered in there – be aware that courts may strike down terms if they are manifestly unfair and not freely negotiated.
+If this is the case payment terms should be covered in there – be aware that courts may strike down terms if they are manifestly unfair and not freely negotiated.

 If you are responsible for setting contract terms then, amongst other things, make sure payment time-scales and late payment provision are clearly set out.